-The above clauses impose comprehensive limitations on the operations of Chinese technology companies in the country, including popular services like TikTok, CamScanner, and UC Browser.
-By implementing provisions of the IT Act, India has set an adept example of how
+The above clauses impose comprehensive limitations on the operations of Chinese technology companies in the country, including popular services such as TikTok, CamScanner, and the UC Browser.
+By implementing provisions of the IT Act, India has set an adept example of how to attain an assertive strategic posture in the cyber domain to ensure national security for the contingency of interstate conflicts.